-ALTERNATIVE MINIMUM TAX.
-While certain distributions from the trust may be exempt from federal and New York income taxes, a portion of such distributions may be taken into account in computing the alternative minimum tax.
+ALTERNATIVE MINIMUM TAX RISK.
+While certain distributions from the New York Municipal Portfolio of Closed-End Funds Trust are generally exempt from federal and New York personal income taxes, a portion of such distributions may be taken into account in computing the alternative minimum tax on individuals.
+For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations.